ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 16. After a few seconds, the service should start.
 When it starts, for the connectors which support full import, the connector host will perform a full import. if the service does not start, or stops afterward, launch event viewer and check the log Applications and Services Log \&gt; Microsoft ECMA2Host Logs.

 17. Test that you can make a request to the host by navigating to your browser and providing the endpoint for your host.
 If successful, you should receive a 405 message similar to the below screenshot.
-Please see the appendix for more details.
+Please see the troubleshooting connectivity section for more details.

 [https://hostname:8585/ecma2host\_connectorName/scim/users](https://hostname:8585/ecma2host_connectorName/scim/usersm)